tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-community.md

    All Done, Please Visit http://localhost:3030
    ```

-5. Access the Tapdata platform via a browser at http://localhost:3030.
+5. Access the TapData platform via a browser at http://localhost:3030.
 The default login is admin@admin.com with the password admin.
 Promptly change your password after the first login to ensure security.

    :::tip

-   To access Tapdata services from other devices on the same network, ensure the network is interconnected.
+   To access TapData services from other devices on the same network, ensure the network is interconnected.

    :::